-On November 19, 2007, we spun off to our shareholders, on a one-for-one basis, shares in a wholly-owned subsidiary named CIBL, Inc. ("CIBL").
-Subsequently, on May 28, 2010, we spun off ICTC Group, Inc., which consists of Inter-Community Telephone Company, L.L.C. ("ICTC") and Valley Communications, Inc., to our shareholders.
+In 2007, we spun off shares in a wholly-owned subsidiary named CIBL, Inc. ("CIBL") to our shareholders.
+Subsequently, in 2010, we spun off ICTC Group, Inc. ("ICTC"), which consists of Inter-Community Telephone Company, L.L.C. and Valley Communications, Inc., to our shareholders.
 Both of these spin-offs have benefited the Company and each of the spun-off entities in a number of ways, and serve to optimize the efficiency and future development of both the Company and each of the spun-off entities.